banujan59/RealSpeedometer/README.md

 - An embedded device program that will run on a microcomputer such as a Raspberry Pi (In the folder "RSEmbeddedDevice").
 The code will work with a Raspberry 3B+.
 Its responsibilty is to accept the data sent by the RSWindows program and update the actual gauge cluster.

 ## 2 - Demo Video
-A demo video is available in the folder Doc/cluster_output_demo.mp4.
+A demo video is available in the folder Doc/videos/:

+[cluster_output_demo.mp4](https://github.com/banujan59/RealSpeedometer/blob/main/Doc/videos/cluster_output_demo.mp4) is the a demo of the cluster needle moving with the game's speedometer.

 As of writing this, I was only able to move the engine gauge temp.
 I will update the demo video as soon as I get the speedometer and the RPM gauge working.

+[terminal_output.mp4](https://github.com/banujan59/RealSpeedometer/blob/main/Doc/videos/terminal_output.mp4) is the a demo of the terminal output of the Windows program.
+It shows the detected speed and the time it took (in microseconds).

 ## 3 - Prerequisites
 If you are looking to run this project you will need the following: